 61-8-1018.
 Evidence admissible -- conditions of admissibility.
 (1) Upon the trial of a criminal action or other proceeding arising out of acts alleged to have been committed by a person in violation of driving under the influence, including 61-8-1002, an offense that meets the definition of aggravated driving under the influence in 61-8-1001, a similar offense under previous laws of this state or the laws of another state, or 61-8-805:

-(b) a report of the facts and results of one or more tests of a person's blood or breath is admissible in evidence if:
+(b) a report of the facts and results of one or more tests of a person's blood, breath, or oral fluid is admissible in evidence if:

-(i) a breath test or preliminary alcohol screening test was performed by a person certified by the forensic sciences division of the department to administer the test; or
+(i) a breath test, oral fluid screening test, or preliminary alcohol screening test was performed by a person certified by the forensic sciences division of the department to administer the test; or

 (ii) a blood sample was analyzed in a laboratory operated or certified by the department or in a laboratory exempt from certification under the rules of the department and the blood was withdrawn from the person by a person competent to do so under 61-8-1019(1); and